eriktedhamre/skepu/Questions_for_August.md

 Tried to think about solutions, couldn't include a scalar to a reduce call.
 Probably should have asked you a question instead of waiting this long.

 did a combined max,min and sum operation, then simply divided the sum.
 One reduce call but feel cheap.

+MapOverlap-using index in it?
+How would you solve the rolling average exercise?

+Rolling average implementation sometime gets floating point errors which results in very large or small values.